bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 ## [1] "process variance" "1.3"
 ```

 Here we have performed a grid search to identify the optimal hyperparameters.
-In actuality, the derivative of the marginal likelihood with respect to the hyperparameters is analytically tractable, allowing us to optimise using gradient search algorithms.
+In practice, the derivative of the marginal likelihood with respect to the hyperparameters is analytically tractable, allowing us to optimise using gradient search algorithms.

-Exercise 3.6: Try fitting plotting the GP using the optimised hyperparameter values.
+Exercise 3.6: Try plotting the GP using the optimised hyperparameter values.

 Exercise 3.7: Now try fitting a Gaussian process to one of the gene expression profiles in the Botrytis dataset.
 Hint: You may need to normalise the time axis.
 Since this data also contains a high level of noise you will also need to use a covariance function/ML calculation that incorporates noise.
 The snippet of code, below, does this, with the noise now representing a $3$rd hyperparameter.